triggerz/dilemma-prototype/scenes/conflict.md

  - Total: round(((Engagement * Output) / 100) - (100 - Resources))

 # Feedback
-Ask HR for help: You chose letting your HR Partner handling the conversation with John about relocation.
+You chose letting your HR Partner handling the conversation with John about relocation.
 Maybe you chose this solution, because you are trying to avoid a potential conflict?

 Your HR Partner is definitely a resource you can use in this situation as support or preparing yourself for the conversation.
 But you need to take responsibility for your decision.